rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ### Motions

-Here are some notable motions used on my blog.
-Other motions are usually trivial to implement using Tailwind CSS.
+Here are some notable motions used in my blog.
+Other motions are mostly trivial to implement using Tailwind CSS.

 #### Navigation Bar Button